fshowalter/franksmovielog.com-v1/content/reviews/0221-higher-and-higher-1943.md

 <!-- end -->

-The plot concerns a scullery maid, played by Michèle Morgan, who poses as a debutante to land a wealthy husband.
+The plot concerns a scullery maid, played by Michèle Morgan, who poses as a débutant to land a wealthy husband.
 Jack Haley plays the valet ringleader behind the scheme and the true object of Morgan's affections.

 This one proved a chore.
 The script paints Morgan as an idiot.
 Instead of amusing, I found her myopic pursuit of Haley grating.
 Haley's inane blindness to Morgan's desires grated in equal measure.
 Along the way, the film proffers some of the worst backdrops I can remember.